darrenqchen/FitCal-Pro/README.md

 Appsmith repo: https://github.com/mdevine6427/FitCal-AppSmith

 - Our application routes are split into 4 different blueprints:
-    - Meals:
+    - Meals: Keeps track of all the food related tracking like meals, ingredients, recipes, nutrients, and vegantips
-    - Fitness:
+    - Fitness: Keeps track of all the fitness related tracking like routines and exercises
     - Tracking: Holds all the data for the trackers
-    - Stores:
+    - Stores: Keeps track of all the external related data like stores and restaurants

 ## MySQL + Flask Project